-- 1. Students must draw up their degree programme following the requirements laid down in the annex of the Teaching and Examination Regulations for that programme.
-If the examination programme deviates from these Regulations, the programme must also be presented to the Board of Examiners for final approval, with a motivation for the deviation from these Regulations. - 2.
+- Students must draw up their degree programme following the requirements laid down in the annex of the Teaching and Examination Regulations for that programme.
+If the examination programme deviates from these Regulations, the programme must be presented to the Board of Examiners for final approval, with a motivation for the deviation from these Regulations. - 2.
 The decision whether a student has met all the requirements for the degree is made by one member of the Board of Examiners and the secretary to the Board of Examiners.
-In case of doubt the Board of Examiners will decide.
+In case of doubt the Board of Examiners will decide. - 3.
+Students who wish to pursue a double degree programme, need to send an individual request to the Board of Examiners.
+For guidelines please refer to the appendix to this article.